English Course Descriptions

 This course integrates theory and practice in teaching English to speakers of other languages.
 Participants will assess a variety of language teaching methods, discuss pedagogical insights from current research on second language acquisition, and examine features of English that are particularly challenging for learners.
 Three hours.

 This course offers a systematic study of the structure of phrases and sentences.
 Students will gain practical experience forming and testing linguistic hypotheses using data from a variety of languages.
 The focus is more on analyzing language data and less on surveying the historical development of syntactic theory.
 Attention is also given to applications in language teaching and learning.
 Prerequisite: LIN 150.
 Three hours.

-This course examines how speech sounds are produced and combined.
-The course is organized around topics in articulatory phonetics, phonetic transcription, and generative phonology.
-The focus is on analyzing data, including data from non-Indo-European languages.
+This course examines how speech sounds are organized within individual languages.
+Students will learn about the relationships between sounds and the ways sounds combine with and influence each other.
+The focus is on analyzing phonological data from diverse languages, including non-Indo-European languages.
 Attention is also given to applications in speech pathology, dialectology, language learning, and linguistic theory.
 Prerequisite: LIN 150 or FRE 320.
 Three hours.